jvoermans/Wind_Input_V1/README.md

 - VIN | 3.3V
 GNSS pull down: 1kOhm (min), 2kOhm (max), GNSS EN | GNSS GND

+NOTE: the GNSS gets fully turned off, so to get fixes fast enough, it MUST have the battery!

 SD card: format to FAT

 SD wiring (I use an Adafruit SD breakout, SD pin names may be a bit different with other breakouts, but the idea is the same): SD | SFA